Trading Off Privacy, Utility and Efficiency in Federated Learning: A Unified Federated Learning Framework

 The requirement of adopting specific protection mechanisms depends on the adversary's threat model.
 We consider the adversary to be \textit{semi-honest}, he/she faithfully adheres to the federated learning protocol, yet may execute privacy attacks on exposed data to deduce the private information of other participants.

-Let $D_k$ be the private data or the feature information in horizontal federated learning, and be the labels in vertical federated learning.
+Let $D_k$ denote private features or labels in horizontal federated learning and denote labels in vertical federated learning.
 Let $W_k$ represent the model information exposed by client $k$.
 Let $f_{D_k|W_k}$ represent the probability density function of the posterior distribution $F_{D_k|W_k}$.
 Next, we introduce the Bayesian Inference Attack that estimates the private information by maximizing the posterior belief $f_{D_k|W_k}$.

-\begin{definition}[Bayesian Inference Attack] Given the distorted parameter $W_k^{\calD}$, the \textbf{Bayesian Inference Attack} finds $d$ that maximizes the posterior belief:
+\begin{definition}[Bayesian Inference Attack] Given the distorted model information $W_k^{\calD}$, the \textbf{Bayesian Inference Attack} finds data $d$ that maximizes the posterior belief: